 The First Ball Cues (Maces)

-Originally, balls were shoved instead of being struck.
-This was done by a wooden stick called maces.
 Around the late 1600s, a cue stick was developed to replace maces.
-Maces were found to be inconvenient when the ball was close to the rail because of the large head.
-Players had to turn the mace around and use its handle for striking the ball.
+Maces were inconvenient when the ball was close to the rail because of their large heads.
+Players had to turn the mace around and use its handle to strike the ball.

 The First Pool Balls